 By default, University policy allows a student to miss 1/16th of class meetings for sanctioned purposes.
 This translates into a single class for most long-semester graduate courses.
 The full list of sanctioned purposes is in the University policy (https://policies.truman.edu/policylibrary/attendance-policy/) but includes "health related absences for which valid documentation is presented" and "absences covered by Truman's non-discrimination policy (e.g. special religious observances, military commitments)."
-Absences related to accommodation will be handled in conjunction with appropriate University offices.
+Absences related to accommodations will be handled in conjunction with appropriate University offices.
 Individual instructors may set course consequences for additional absences and for unsanctioned absences.
-Three or more absences may result in an automatic failure for the course (an earned F posted as a final grade).